akkadotnet/akka.net/docs/articles/clustering/distributed-publish-subscribe.md

 Typical usage of this mode is to broadcast messages to all replicas with the same path, e.g. 3 actors on different nodes that all perform the same actions, for redundancy.
 You can also optionally specify a property (`AllButSelf`) deciding if the message should be sent to a matching path on the self node or not.

-## DeadLetter
+## DeadLetters from `DistributedPubSub`

-There are three factors that determine when or if a message is published to DeadLetter, namely: `send-to-dead-letters-when-no-subscribers`, zero existing subscribers and terminated topic!
+There are three factors that determine when or if a message is published to `/system/deadletters`, namely: `send-to-dead-letters-when-no-subscribers`, zero existing subscribers, or if the topic does not exist / has been terminated.

-* **`Send-to-dead-letters-when-no-subscribers`**: this is a `DistributedPubSub` setting that, if turned off or set to false (it is on/true by default), causes the sending of messages to the DeadLetter to be skipped, when there are zero subscribers or the topic Actor is terminated!
+* **`akka.cluster.pub-sub.send-to-dead-letters-when-no-subscribers`**: this is a `DistributedPubSub` setting that, if turned off or set to `false` (it is `on`/`true` by default), will not produce `Deadletter`s when there are no subscibers or the topic does not exist.

-* **Zero Existing Subscribers**: A message is sent to the DeadLetter if **`Send-to-dead-letters-when-no-subscribers`** is on/true and there are no existing subscriber(s) to receive it. `Akka.Cluster` distributed pubsub does not support queueing up messages while there are no existing subscribers!
+* **Zero Existing Subscribers**: A message is sent to the DeadLetter if **`Send-to-dead-letters-when-no-subscribers`** is on/true and there are no existing subscriber(s) to receive it. `Akka.Cluster.DistributedPubSub` does not support queueing up messages while there are no existing subscribers!

 * **Terminated Topic Actor**: When there are no existing subscribers and no new subscription for a duration of, say 2 minutes (the default for `removed-time-to-live`), the Topic Actor is terminated and if **`Send-to-dead-letters-when-no-subscribers`** is on/true, messages are sent to DeadLetter.